 - Limited research about abortion care in New Zealand to inform policy and service provision.

 In many countries around the world, including in the Pacific region, abortion is not legal or is severely restricted so it is only legal in a few circumstances, such as to save the life of a mother who might die if the pregnancy continued.
 International research has shown that where countries restrict abortion access, there are still abortions, but they are less safe.
 Unsafe abortion is a significant contributor to maternal harm and death.
 Restricting access to abortion is both a cause and consequence of gender inequality around the world.

 People hold a wide range of personal beliefs about abortion, which influences their decision to have an abortion.
 However, some people's opposition to abortion should not restrict access for others.

 Abortion is part of a full range of sexual and reproductive health care services.
 These services are essential, including during humanitarian crises and pandemics when people face reduced access to health care as well as higher rates of sexual violence.

-Family Planning works to ensure equitable access to high-quality abortion services without cost, delay or judgement, including advocating changes to the abortion laws in New Zealand.
+Family Planning works to ensure equitable access to high-quality abortion services without cost, delay, or judgement, including advocating for expanded provision, training, and research.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.